DoubleFaults/PowerShell-Crash-Course/README.md

 # Powershell Crash Course

 Powershell is another flavor shell mostly used in Windows.
-Just because it is different, doesn't mean you can't master it as good as you do in Shell(either one).
+Just because it is different, doesn't mean you can't master it as well as you do in Shell(either one).

 This Course contains